RCameron93/FehlerFabrik/README.md

 * add '/' to aspect divisor labels
 * sort out planck messy panel
 * fix mismatched dots on panels for snap knobs
-* why is only one "plus" on the arpanet panel showing?